 What is a Meta Description?

-A meta description is the small blurb that appears underneath your website on the SERP.
+A meta description is the small blurb that appears underneath your website on the SERP that includes information about your page.
 It is designed to provide users with a brief summary of the content on your page so that users know if the page will answer their question.
 Traditionally, meta description length has maxed out at 155 characters, with the exception of experimental periods such as when Google temporarily extended the length to a 320-character meta description length.

 It is important to stay within the character limit on the meta description length to avoid having part of your description get cut off by the search engine and appear incomplete in the SERP.
 Staying within the meta description length will help to attract consumers attention better.

 How do you write a meta description?

 Here is a five-step breakdown, based on recommendations and suggestions Google has stated in its webmaster guidelines, of how to write effective descriptions that will help grow your CTR from your listings on the SERPs and become an expert at SEO.

 1. Accuracy and quality

 The primary concern for a quality description is always accuracy.
 The summary should correctly describe the content and provide motivation for users to click this particular link.
 Keep in mind that just like the rest of your content, keyword stuffing or using only lists of keywords provides little context or helpful information for the user.
 This creates a poor user experience and will not encourage clicks.
 Meta descriptions should be snippets of high-quality content.

 2. Character limits

 Put the most important text near the beginning of the description tag.
 Google does not set character limits for meta description length, but it does limit the number of characters displayed to users on the SERP.
 Best practice is to keep meta description length between 120-150 characters.
 This ensures your entire description will appear on both desktop and mobile.

 3. Consistency and originality